Bunyip, Victoria: Facilities

-The Bunyip railway station, Victoria, situated on the Bairnsdale railway line is in the growth corridor and is serviced by modern V/Line VLocity trains.
+Bunyip railway station on the Gippsland railway line is in the growth corridor and is serviced by V/Line services.
 This station was once an important transportation link for both passengers, seeking to buy train tickets, and for parcel and goods freight.
 It was staffed seven days a week and operated into the 1990s before being demolished and replaced with a metal passenger shelter.
 In its heyday, there was a livestock holding paddock to the south which ran alongside a railway siding.
 Animals were held here before being loaded onto the train bound for the livestock market in Dandenong.
 Today all that remains are relics of cracked concrete flooring slabs overgrown and hidden by weeds.

 The Bunyip Urban Fire Station is organised under the auspices of the Country Fire Authority and is located opposite the Police Station, Pearson Street, Bunyip.
 Up until the early 1990s the town also had a Rural and Urban Fire Brigade servicing Bunyip, Garfield and the surrounding areas of Iona, Vervale, Garfield North and Tonimbuk, which ceased to operate at that time.
 Members are voluntary and undergo training procedures on joining and include both male and female.
-The first female to join the brigade was Jenny Beavis in the early 1980s when females were admitted to the ranks.
-Bunyip Fire Brigade also enjoys an active 'Competition Running Team' who engage in competition training with other brigades at a district and statewide level between October and March each year.
-Some long serving members(more than 50 years) who have previously held office have included Joe Cumming as Captain for 31 years, John Beavis as secretary for 30 years and Lionel McGill as Lieutenant.
-All of whom are still living and continue to be active members although they are now into their 70s and early 80s.
-These members have dedicated extensive time over the years to help develop and shape both the brigade as well as mentoring junior officers and volunteers who have been and continue to be members.